 Bet with the “player” – the “banker” – or for a “tie“… and that’s pretty much it!
 While the point of entry prices for baccarat in a brick-and-mortar setting may be a little pricey, we expect Michiganders will be able to play for as little as $1 per hand with online Live-Dealer play.

 While the aforementioned games may be some of the most popular offerings, they won’t be the only offerings.
-Games like Craps, Caribbean Stud, and even Live Slots could be in the cards for Michigan.
-We’re excited to see what the operators bring to the table and will update accordingly as
+Games like Progressive Slots and Casino Hold’em are available at a number of Michigan online casinos, and the selections are only expanding as the market grows.
+We’re excited to see what the operators bring to the table and will update accordingly as time goes on.

 Michigan Live Dealer FAQ